rbpalmer2401/brewblox-tilt/README.md

 [Brewblox](https://brewpi.com/) is a modular brewery control system design to work with the BrewPi controller.

-This brewblox integrates the Tilt hydrometer into Brewblox.
+This brewblox service integrates the Tilt hydrometer into Brewblox.

 **This service is work in progress and is not currently functional**